JGBs soar after ECB disappoints, but some wary of rally

 * S&P - Connecticut's proposed state budget could lead to significant local government budgetary uncertainty

-TOKYO, Aug 3 Japanese government bonds rallied on Friday, pushing benchmark yields to their biggest fall in 11 months, after inaction from the European Central Bank disappointed investors and increased the appeal of safe-haven fixed-income assets.
+TOKYO, Aug 3 Japanese government bonds rallied on Friday, pushing benchmark yields to their lowest level in a week after inaction from the European Central Bank disappointed investors and increased the appeal of safe-haven fixed-income assets.

-Yields on 10-year cash bonds tumbled 4 basis points to 0.730 percent, moving within a basis point of their nine-year low of 0.720 percent hit last month.

-The ECB left the door open to further government bond purchases to help contain surging Spanish and Italian borrowing costs, but said euro zone governments must act first.

-Ten-year JGB futures ended up 0.31 point at 144.51, after rising as high as 144.57, their highest level since July 26.
-The futures contract moved solidly above its 14-day moving average, now at 144.37, for the first time in a week.
+* Ten-year JGB futures ended morning trade at 144.54, up 0.34 point on the day, and at their highest level since July 26.
+The futures contract moved above its 14-day moving average, now at 144.37, for the first time in a week.

+* Yields on 10-year cash bonds tumbled 3.5 basis points to 0.735 percent, moving close to a nine-year low of 0.720 percent hit last month.

 "Yields have fallen this far, but still, some investors fear a reversal if the ECB finally acts and there is progress in Europe's debt crisis," he added.